visgl/loaders.gl/docs/README.md

 ## Main Design Goals

-**Framework Agnostic** - loaders.gl is not tied to any specific framework or use case.
-Supported file formats are parsed into clearly documented, pure JavaScript data structures.
+**Framework Agnostic** - Files are parsed into clearly documented data structures, that can be used with any JavaScript framework.

-**Loader Categories** - Loaders in the same category return parsed data in a "standardized" way.
-Thus, all point cloud loaders return typed arrays holding binary data for POSITION, COLOR, etc attributes.
+**Loader Categories** - loaders.gl groups similar data formats into "categories". loaders in the same category return parsed data in "standardized" form, simplifying handling of multiple related formats.

-**Binary Data** - Contiguous numeric arrays will always be loaded using JavaScript typed arrays rather than native Arrays.

-**Optimized for WebGL** - loaders.gl is optimized for use with WebGL and WebGL frameworks (e.g. by using GPU friendly binary data), however loaders.gl itself does not have any WebGL dependencies.

-**Format Autodection** - Applications can work with multiple loaders in a unified way, and loaders.gl can often automatically pick the right loader for a given file.
+**Format Autodection** - Applications can specify multiple loaders when parsing a file, and loaders.gl will automatically pick the right loader for a given file.

-**Worker Thread Support** - Many loader modules also export a "worker loader" that performs parsing on a worker thread.
+**Worker Pools** - Many loaders can run in web workers, keeping the main thread free for other tasks while parsing completes.

-**Node Support** - All loaders are tested to work under Node.js.
+**Node Support** - All loaders are work under Node.js, useful for running your unit tests under Node.

-**Bundle Size Conscious** - Each format is published as an independent npm module, and additionally, individual exports from each module are will be removed during tree-shaking if not imported by the app.
+**Bundle Size Optimized** - Each format is published as an independent npm module to allow cherry-picking, and additionally, modules are setup to let tree-shaking remove any symbols not imported by user.

+Note that while loaders.gl is optimized for use with WebGL frameworks (e.g. by returning typed arrays whenever possible), it does not have any actual WebGL dependencies and can be used without restrictions in non-WebGL applications.

 ## Supported Platforms

-Our intention is for loaders.gl to work well on recent versions of the major evergreen browsers (Chrome, Firefox, Safari).
-We also want to support as Node.js (v10+) when `@loaders.gl/polyfills` is installed.
+Our intention is for loaders.gl to work well on recent versions of the major evergreen browsers (Chrome, Firefox, Safari, both desktop and mobile).
+We also support as Node.js v10+ (assuming `@loaders.gl/polyfills` is installed).

-Assuming `@loaders.gl/polyfills` and additional appropriate polyfills (e.g. babel polyfills) are installed, we also have an ambition that loaders.gl should run on Edge, IE11 and Node.js v8, however testing on these platforms is not extensive.
+We also have an ambition that loaders.gl should run on Edge, IE11 and Node.js v8, however this assumes that both `@loaders.gl/polyfills` and additional appropriate polyfills (e.g. babel polyfills) are installed.
+Testing on these older platforms is limited.

 ## Licenses, Credits and Attributions

-loaders.gl currently contains a collection of MIT and Apache licensed loaders.
+License-wise, loaders.gl currently contains a collection of MIT and Apache licensed loaders.
 Each loader comes with its own license, so if the distinction matters to you, please check and decide accordingly.
-Additional licenses might be considered in the future, however loaders.gl will never include code with non-permissive, commercial or copy-left licenses.
+Additional licenses might be included in the future, however loaders.gl will never include code with non-permissive, commercial or copy-left licenses.

-loaders.gl is partly a repackaging of superb work done by many others in the open source community.
+Regading attributions, loaders.gl is partly a repackaging of the superb work done by many others in the open source community.
 We try to be as explicit as we can about the origins and attributions of each loader, both in the documentation page for each loader and in the preservation of comments relating to authorship and contributions inside forked source code.

 Even so, we can make mistakes, and we may note have the full history of the code we are reusing.
 If you think that we have missed something, or that we could do better in regard to attribution, please let us know.